Dh529885/The.R.Estate/README.md

 ## Goal

-This was a 3 day solo project.
+This was a 2 week solo project.
 I was asked to build a React application using a API and a pre-planned wireframe for the front-end.

 ## Overview and Concept